 Here are the top testing tools that allow the execute the regression test cases automatically,

-Selenium is among the best tools for automated regression testing that you might have known about.
+Selenium is among the best automation tools for regression testing that you might have known about.
 Selenium is hence among the main names which may spring to mind when discussing browser-based or cross-platform regression testing.
 The program offers test automation scripts for sizable QA testing with experienced professionals.

 6.2 Katalan Studio

-Katalan Studio offers a comprehensive automated regression testing option.
-It seeks to simplify and facilitate the functional and regression testing process for beginner engineers.
+Katalan Studio offers a comprehensive automated regression tests option.
+It seeks to simplify and facilitate the functional tests and regression testing process for beginner engineers.
 Katalan Studio is a one-stop shop for analyzing web services, online applications, and mobile applications.
 In addition to these features, the product offers reporting and sophisticated analytics.